 State funded program that helps provide employment for qualified students in on-campus jobs.
 The average wage for CSN students is $8.50 per hour.

 You must be a U.S. citizen or permanent resident with calculated financial aid eligibility and enrolled at CSN.
-A smaller Estimated Family Contribution (EFC number) on the Student Aid Report indicates a larger grant.
+A smaller Estimated Family Contribution (EFC number) on the Student Aid Report indicates a larger federal grant.

-Eligibility restrictions and the size of grants depend on Congressional action and U.S. Department of Education rules.
+Eligibility restrictions and the size of federal grants depend on Congressional action and U.S. Department of Education rules.

 Renewal of your federal grant and federal work-study funds depend on your continued financial aid eligibility and satisfactory academic progress.
 (Students must reapply each year.)